viktar-c/indigo/_posts/2017-05-22-write-behind-with-coherence-federated-caching.markdown

-So, if needed you can easily get your Coherence server switched from Read-Through to Write-Behind mode adding `-Dtangosol.coherence.cacheconfig=coherence-config-write-behind.xml` JVM parameter to your startup script and restart the node.
+So, if needed you can easily get your Coherence server switched from Read-Through to Write-Behind mode adding `-Dtangosol.coherence.cacheconfig=coherence-config-write-behind.xml` JVM parameter to your startup script and restarting the node.

 [1]: {% post_url 2017-04-05-coherence-federated-caching %}
 [2]: https://docs.oracle.com/cd/E15357_01/coh.360/e15723/cache_rtwtwbra.htm#COHDG5181